 <Unchanged parts are omitted>

-If the UE is not configured to decode MPDCCH with CRC scrambled by the C-RNTI and the format 6-1B CRC is not scrambled with a G-RNTI, and the number of information bits in format 6-1B is less than that of format 6-0B, zeros shall be appended to format 6-1B until the payload size equals that of format 6-0B.
+If the UE is not configured to decode MPDCCH with CRC scrambled by the C-RNTI or PUR-RNTI, and the format 6-1B CRC is not scrambled with a G-RNTI, and the number of information bits in format 6-1B is less than that of format 6-0B, zeros shall be appended to format 6-1B until the payload size equals that of format 6-0B.

-If the UE is configured to decode MPDCCH with CRC scrambled by the C-RNTI and the format 6-1B CRC is not scrambled with a G-RNTI, and the number of information bits in format 6-1B mapped onto a given search space is less than that of format 6-0B for scheduling the same serving cell and mapped onto the same search space, zeros shall be appended to format 6-1B until the payload size equals that of format 6-0B.
+If the UE is configured to decode MPDCCH with CRC scrambled by the C-RNTI or PUR-RNTI, and the format 6-1B CRC is not scrambled with a G-RNTI, and the number of information bits in format 6-1B mapped onto a given search space is less than that of format 6-0B for scheduling the same serving cell and mapped onto the same search space, zeros shall be appended to format 6-1B until the payload size equals that of format 6-0B.

 <Unchanged parts are omitted>